lambduli/minilog/WRITEUP.md

 ### Algorithm

 In this section we give the (almost) full algorithm for the implementation of the machine in a pseudocode.
-It is split in two parts, one for unification, one for a single step of the machine evaluation.
+It is split in two parts, one for unification and one for a single step of the machine evaluation.

 #### Step of the Evaluation

-With the unification as described above we can go on and describe the algorithm that drives the evaluation.

 Here is what the algorithm does on every step: